 Freshmen and Sophomore Pre-Health Students

-If you are pursuing pre-health requirements you must download and read the Guide One: Pre-Med & Pre-Dental Planning at Johns Hopkins, which includes an overview of pre-medical requirements, academic planning suggestions, advanced placement credit, covered grades, medical schools that do not accept AP credit, recommended courses that fulfill pre-medical requirements, and student conduct responsibilities.
+If you are pursuing pre-health requirements you must download and read the Guide One: Pre-Med & Pre-Health Planning at Johns Hopkins, which includes an overview of pre-medical requirements, academic planning suggestions, advanced placement credit, covered grades, medical schools that do not accept AP credit, recommended courses that fulfill pre-medical requirements, and student conduct responsibilities.